course-details-portlet

 3. General questions on radio communications.
 20%

-Pass on both the portfolio assessment and the oral exam is required to pass the course.
+Pass on both the project report and the oral exam is required to pass the course.

-When retaking the course, with a previous pass on the portfolio, only the oral exam has to be retaken.
-In case of retaking the course, without a previous pass on the portfolio, the whole course has to be retaken.
+When retaking the course, with a previous pass on the project report, only the oral exam has to be retaken.
+In case of retaking the course, without a previous pass on the project report, requires both a new report and retake of the oral exam.

 Required previous knowledge